jhayakrishnaKS/Java_Ecommerce_Db/README.md

 # Java_JDBC_ECommerce
-# Challenges Faced while working on Java-Ecommerce:
+# Challenges Faced while working on Java-Ecommerce with sql:

 1.Understanding Project Flow:
      Initially, grasping the overall flow of the project posed a significant challenge.